Biomine-Sustainable-Mining/decoders.AI/README.md

 ## 🚀 Overview

-This framework automates the development of LoRaWAN sensor drivers for Tasmota using Claude AI.
+This framework automates LoRaWAN sensor driver development for Tasmota using Claude AI.
 It transforms manufacturer PDF specifications into production-ready Berry code in minutes, complete with emoji-based UI displays and comprehensive documentation.

 ## 🎯 Why Use This Framework?